LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/hhutzyk8cxzvk3qi71ta.png)

-**If Kibana does not load on your browser**
+**If Kibana does not load on your browser...**
 ```
 If you are having trouble getting Kibana to load, try restarting your Elasticsearch server.
 Go to the terminal used for your Elasticserach server.
-Press `control + c`.
+Press control + c.
 Then, run elasticsearch.bat in the same terminal.

 Go back to your terminal that is running Kibana.
-Run `control + c` in the command prompt terminal.
+Run control + c in the command prompt terminal.
 Then, run kibana.bat in the terminal.
 Go to http://localhost:5601 on your browser.
 ```
 All right let's get back to the Kibana browser.